Qazeer/artefacts.help/pages/windows/devices_terminology.md

 ### Device and device instance identification strings

-The Windows operating system uses a number of `device identification strings` to identify devices that are plugged / installed on a computer.
+The Windows operating system uses a number of `device identification strings` to identify devices that are plugged/installed on a computer.
 Windows notably leverages certain identification strings to locate the driver package that best matches a device.
-Additionally, `device instance identification strings` are set to uniquely identity each device instance (to distinguish a device from other devices of the same type / vendor / product).
+Additionally, `device instance identification strings` are set to uniquely identity each device instance (to distinguish a device from other devices of the same type/vendor/product).

 The following `identification strings` are defined: